rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 [the section on vscode]: suggested.md#configuring-rust-analyzer-for-rustc
 [the section on rustup]: how-to-build-and-run.md?highlight=rustup#creating-a-rustup-toolchain

-## Incremental builds with `--keep-stage`.
+## Faster builds with `--keep-stage`.

 Sometimes just checking
 whether the compiler builds is not enough.
 A common example is that you need to add a `debug!` statement to inspect the value of some state or better understand the problem.
 In that case, you really need a full build.
-By leveraging incremental, though, you can often get these builds to complete very fast (e.g., around 30 seconds).
+By bypassing bootstrap's cache invalidation, you can often get these builds to complete very fast (e.g., around 30 seconds).
 The only catch is this requires a bit of fudging and may produce compilers that don't work (but that is easily detected and fixed).